 You will not be charged for making a request to access your personal information, but you may be charged for the reasonable time and expense incurred in compiling information in response to your request.

 We may refuse access if it would interfere with the privacy rights of other persons or if granting access breaches any confidentiality that attaches to that information.

 In order to lodge a complaint with us, please contact us via the details above.

 When you notify the Privacy Officer of a possible complaint a “Privacy Complaint Form” will be forwarded to you to complete and return.
 The Privacy Officer will reply to you within 14 days of receiving the completed form with the response to the complaint.

 You can also make complaints to the Office of the Australian Information Commissioner.
 The Office of the Australian Information Commissioner can be contacted by telephone on 1300 363 993 or by using the contact details on the website www.oaic.gov.au.

 We will make every effort to resolve any complaints that you may have as quickly as possible.

 Retention of Information

-We retain information for as long as required, allowed or we believe it useful, but do not undertake retention obligations.
-We may dispose of information in our discretion without notice, subject to applicable laws that specifically requires the handling or retention of information.
-You must keep your own, separate back-up records.
+We retain personal information for as long as required, allowed, or we believe it useful, but do not undertake retention obligations.
+We may dispose of personal information at our discretion without notice, subject to applicable laws that govern the handling or retention of that personal information.
+You must keep your own, separate back-up records of your personal information.